-SETN 4711 - Radiation, Detection & Measurement Lab Pre-requisite: SETN 3233 (taken)
+SETN 4711 - Radiation, Detection & Measurement Lab

 The course covers seven nuclear experiments.
 Experiments of radiation detection and measurement are performed, and laboratory reports are written by students.
 Topics of the experiment include energy calibration of detector, resolution of detector, efficiency calibration of detector, gamma spectroscopy, radon measurement, alpha spectrometry, and liquid scintillation.